SquilliamX/Simple-Storage/notes.md

 example: the hex data returned is: `0x000000000000000000000000000000000000000000000000000000000000007b` so the command is `cast --to-base 0x000000000000000000000000000000000000000000000000000000000000007b dec` ("dec" stands for decimal. it represents the type of format we want to decode the data to.)

 This returns the data that we submitted of `123`.
 (NOTE: This returns the data we submitted because it is the only data submitted and the contract function "retrieve" is written to return the most recent number.)

+---

+## TIPS AND TRICKS

+run `forge fmt` to auto format your code.

+---

+## Everything ZK-SYNC

+Zk-sync is a rollup L2.

+### Zk-SYNC Foundry

+When deploying to ZK-sync, you want to use the zk-sync version of foundry.
+Learn more at https://github.com/matter-labs/foundry-zksync. learn more @ https://updraft.cyfrin.io/courses/foundry/foundry-simple-storage/foundry-zksync. this is course "Foundry Fundamentals" section 1, video #27 - #32

+0. run `forge --version`
+1. clone the repo in the parent directory. so the parent directory for this file(soundry-simple-storage-F23) would be foundry-23. once in the parent directory, clone the repo with `git clone git@github.com:matter-labs/foundry-zksync.git` or whatever the clone is at the time you are reading this.
+2. this will create a new zksync folder that we can cd into. so cd into it. (this would be in the parent directory you just cloned the repo into).
+3. then once inside the new directory, run `./install-foundry-zksync` (you have to be on linux or wsl or ubuntu).
+4. now go back to the directory you want to deploy to zksync and run `forge --version`, you will see it is now slightly different.
+5. in the directory you want to deploy to zksync run `foundryup-zksync`. this will install the latest version of foundry zksync.

+Now you are all done!
+If you run `forge build --help` you will see there is now zksync flags.

+**_ If you want to switch back to vanilla/base foundry, run `foundryup` _** and if you want to switch back to zksync foundry, just run `foundryup-zksync` as you already have the pre-requisites.

+when we run `forge build` in vanilla foundry, we get an `out` folder that has all the compilation details. when we run `forge build --zksync` in zksync foundry, we get a `zkout` folder with all the compilation details for zksync.

+### Deploying on ZK-SYNC

+#### Running a local zkSync test node using Docker, and deploying a smart contract to the test node.

+to learn more, learn more @ https://github.com/Cyfrin/foundry-simple-storage-cu and at the bottom it has a "zn-Sync" intructions

+run `foundryup-zksync`
+install docker.
+to deploy to zksync, use `forge create`.

+There are more steps for a local zkSync test node.
+To find out more watch course "Foundry Fundamentals" section 1, video #29 and #30.

+Will update this later!